tuanductran/notion-cloudflare-workers/SECURITY.md

 ## Supported Versions

-We actively maintain the latest version of `api-mybooks`.
+We actively maintain the latest version of **Notion Cloudflare Workers**.
 The following table outlines the support policy:

 | Version | Supported |
 |---------|-----------|